Klamath County Court Records

 Circuit Court Civil Cases

-The Klamath County Circuit Court exercises jurisdiction over civil matters including contract disputes, personal injury claims, real property actions, foreclosures, and other cases exceeding the small claims threshold.
-Civil case records can be searched online using the Online Records Search portal—select “Search Civil, Family, and Probate Case Records” under the case type filter and narrow results to Klamath County.
+The Klamath County Circuit Court handles civil matters including contract disputes, personal injury claims, real property actions, foreclosures, and other cases above the small claims threshold.
+You can search civil case records online using the Online Records Search portal — select Search Civil, Family, and Probate Case Records under the case type filter and narrow results to Klamath County.

 Small Claims and Justice Court